-Apple Cider Vinegar
+3. Apple Cider Vinegar

 Salt is great for eliminating fleas because it pulls the moisture out of their bodies and kills them.
 It does the same for the eggs.
-Sprinkling salt over your carpet and allow it to sit for several hours before vacuuming can dramatically reduce the flea population in your home.
+Sprinkling salt over your carpet and allowing it to sit for several hours before vacuuming can dramatically reduce the flea population in your home.
 The salt will also get pulled into the vacuum bag with the fleas, where it can continue to kill and help prevent the fleas from escaping.

 You should not ignore the problem and must take immediate action at the first sign of a problem.
 Fleas can multiply extremely quickly and can become a nightmare to eliminate.
-If the situation gets bad enough, fleas will bite humans, especially the ankles and feet.
+If the situation gets bad enough, fleas will bite humans, especially on the ankles and feet.

 You should avoid using essential oils to eliminate fleas.
 Cats and dogs are very sensitive to many essential oils, including many common air fresheners.
 They can cause serious health problems, including liver failure, so it’s best to keep them away from your pets.

-You should avoid using flea medications and shampoos that contain harmful ingredients.
+You should avoid using dog flea medications and shampoos that contain potentially harmful ingredients.
 Always do your research before purchasing anything you will use on your pet, especially if it’s an uncommon product.
 Look at reviews and the labels to see what a product contains and how it worked for others before using it on your cat.

-In our experience, a commercial flea medication like Frontline is the best option for most people.
+In our experience, a commercial flea medication like Frontline is the easiest option for most people.
 It starts working in less than 24 hours, and in a few days, you won’t see any fleas in your home because they will all die without a host.
-It will also protect your cat from picking up ticks or getting heartworm, both of which can cause serious health problems.
+It will also protect your cat from picking up ticks and chewing lice, which can cause serious health problems.